 Biography

 Michelle Bawden is a Canadian soprano praised for her crystalline tone, fearless high range, and expressive musicality.
-A recent graduate of McGill University with a Master of Music in Voice and Opera under the mentorship of Aline Kutan, she previously earned her Bachelor of Music from the University of Ottawa, studying with Christiane Riel.
+A recent graduate of McGill University (Master of Music in Voice and Opera) under the mentorship of Aline Kutan, she previously earned her Bachelor of Music from the University of Ottawa, studying with Christiane Riel.

-Michelle has earned recognition on national stages as a finalist in McGill’s Wirth Vocal Prize, a two-time laureate of the Prix d’Europe—finalist in 2024 and semi-finalist in 2025—and a finalist and winner of the voice category in the Canadian Music Competition.
-Her recent operatic appearances include Die Königin der Nacht (Die Zauberflöte) as a guest artist with Université de Montréal, Die Mutter (Hänsel und Gretel) with Opera McGill, and Miss Jessel (The Turn of the Screw) with the University of Ottawa.
-Michelle has also been featured as a soloist in Brahms’ Ein Deutsches Requiem, Händel’s Messiah, and Mozart’s Requiem with the Cantabile Chorale.
-She was also featured in concert during Festival Classica’s 2024 season with the Arion Baroque Orchestra performing a selection of Mozart arias, where Le Devoir praised her as a soprano who “sings the Queen of the Night as easily as you and I brush our teeth.”
+Michelle has earned recognition on national stages as a finalist in McGill’s Wirth Vocal Prize, a finalist at the Prix d’Europe, and both a finalist and voice category winner in the Canadian Music Competition.
+Her recent operatic appearances include Die Königin der Nacht (Die Zauberflöte) as a guest artist at Université de Montréal, Die Mutter (Hänsel und Gretel) with Opera McGill, and Miss Jessel (The Turn of the Screw) with the University of Ottawa.
+Michelle has also been featured as a soloist in Brahms’ Ein deutsches Requiem, Handel’s Messiah, and Mozart’s Requiem with the Cantabile Chorale.
+She was also featured in concert during Festival Classica’s 2024 season with the Arion Baroque Orchestra performing a selection of Mozart arias, prompting Le Devoir to praise her as a soprano who “sings the Queen of the Night as easily as you and I brush our teeth.”

 “One singer was totally unknown to us: Michelle Bawden.
 She sings the Queen of the Night as easily as you and I brush our teeth. [...] the ease of the high notes and the projection in the Queen of the Night's two arias were impressive.”